Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

-Similar to Cleary et al. \cite{Cleary_99}, a two-dimensional infinite slab is assumed in $x-y$ plane with a temperature discontinuity in its middle at $x=0$.
+Similar to Cleary et al. \cite{Cleary_99}, consider an infinite slab with a temperature discontinuity at $x=0$.
 The material properties are $\rho_1$, $k_1$, $C_1$ when $x<0$ and $\rho_2$, $k_2$, $C_2$ when $x>0$.
-The transient analytical solution to this problem with an initial temperature jump of $T_0$ across the discontinuity is in the form of \cite{Carslaw_59}
+With an initial temperature jump of $T_{01}$ across the discontinuity, the transient analytical solution to this problem is \cite{Carslaw_59}

 Here, $\alpha = k / \rho C$ is the thermal diffusivity.
-To avoid the complications of modeling an infinite slab, the problem is modeled here with slight modifications\cite{Cleary_99}.
-To make the heat transfer one dimensional, a periodic boundary condition is applied perpendicular to heat flow direction in $y$ direction.
-The $x$ axis is also limited to $-1< x <1$ and a no-heat flux boundary condition is applied to it ends.
-It is evident the temperature profile will be slightly different than the analytical solution near the $x$ limits, especially as time goes to infinity.
-The value of the temperature across all points should converge to $T_0/2$ by the end.
-These test cases are conducted with $80$ particles in $x$ direction.
-For the first case, the temperature jump and all thermal properties are taken to be unity.
-Figure \ref{fig:H_2_1} shows the temperature profile for this case for $0$, $1$, $3$, $8$, $10$, and $20\mu s$.
+To avoid the complications of modeling an infinite slab, a slightly modified problem is modeled.
+The $x$ domain is limited to $-1< x <1$ and a no-heat flux boundary condition is applied at each end.
+It is evident that the temperature profile will be slightly different than the analytical solution near the $x$ limits, especially as time goes on, but the temperature throughout the domain should converge to $T_0/2$.
+Two test cases were run with $80$ particles in the $x$ direction.
+For the first case, the temperature jump and all thermal properties are set to unity.
+Figure \ref{fig:H_2_1} shows the temperature profile for this case at various times.
 The solid lines in this figure are the analytical solutions obtained from equation \ref{eq:H_analytical_1}.
-As expected, temperature values near the $x$ limits of $-1$ and $1$ start deviating from the analytical solution as time becomes larger.
-The values of temperature in the middle of the slab however are a good match to the analytical solution.
+As expected, temperature values near $-1$ and $1$ start to deviate from the analytical solution as time progresses.
+The values of temperature in the middle of the domain, however, are a good match to the analytical solution.

-The second case shows performance under discontinuity in thermal properties.
-The temperature jump is taken to be 10 and thermal properties of materials are same as before with the exception of $k_1=10$.

-Figure \ref{fig:H_2_2} clearly shows that for small times, the simulation produces a perfect match to the analytical solution.
-As time grows, so does the error especially close to the boundaries.
-The error values for this test case, calculated in the form of $L_2 = \sqrt{ \frac{1}{N} \sum_{i=1}^N { \left( T_i^{SPH} - T_i^{exact} \right)^2 } }$, are plotted in figure \ref{fig:H_2_3}.
+The second case includes a discontinuity in the thermal properties.
+The initial temperature jump is set to 10, and the thermal properties are the same as before, except $k_1=10$.
+Figure \ref{fig:H_2_2} clearly shows that at small times the simulation exactly predicts the analytical solution, but as time goes on, the error increases near the boundaries.
+Error values for this test case, calculated as $L_2 = \sqrt{ \frac{1}{N} \sum_{i=1}^N { \left( T_i^{SPH} - T_i^{exact} \right)^2 } }$, are plotted in figure \ref{fig:H_2_3}.